 Sitting for extended periods with limited physical activity raises the likelihood of hypertension, high cholesterol, and heart disease – all concerns for life insurers.
 Managing these conditions is key to qualification.

 What you can do: Get regular check-ups.
 If prescribed medication, take it consistently.
-Insurers look favorably on well-managed conditions.
+Insurers look favourably on well-managed conditions.

 Diabetes